Read This First

 Work-Life BalanceCultures that promote a healthy work-life balance, with reasonable working hours and opportunities for leisure and relaxation, can contribute to overall well-being.

-1. Metrics for Evaluating Human Well-Being in Different Cultures: Here is a table of suggested metrics and their explanations for determining which cultures produce greater human well-being.
+1. Metrics for Evaluating Human Well-Being in Different Cultures: A table of suggested metrics and their explanations for determining which cultures produce greater human well-being.

 2. Defining Cultural Well-Being: A Complex Tapestry: There’s a reason anthropologists and sociologists tend to shy away from labelling cultures as “superior.”
 Well-being is a complex concept, and what fosters happiness and flourishing in one society might not translate directly to another.